 Go to the VMS and check that the timer and the alert show up as expected.

-AXIS Camera Application Platform (ACAP) is an open platform that enables third parties to develop analytics and other applications for Axis products.
-To find out more about available applications, downloads, trials and licenses, go to axis.com/applications.
+With applications you can get more out of your Axis device.
+AXIS Camera Application Platform (ACAP) is an open platform that makes it possible for third parties to develop analytics and other applications for Axis devices.
+Applications can be preinstalled on the device, available for download for free, or for a license fee.
+To find out more about available applications, downloads, trials and licenses, go to axis.com/products/acap/application-gallery.

 Axis offers product firmware management according to either the active track or the long-term support (LTS) tracks.
 Being on the active track means continuously getting access to all the latest product features, while the LTS tracks provide a fixed platform with periodic releases focused mainly on bug fixes and security updates.